ReverseVision Named to HousingWire’s HW TECH100 for Second Time

-SAN DIEGO, Calif., March 2, 2017 (SEND2PRESS NEWSWIRE) — ReverseVision, the leading provider of software and technology for the reverse mortgage industry, today announced it has been named to HousingWire’s HW TECH100™ list of the housing economy’s most innovative technology companies for a second time.
+SAN DIEGO, Calif., Mar 02, 2017 (SEND2PRESS NEWSWIRE) -- ReverseVision, the leading provider of software and technology for the reverse mortgage industry, today announced it has been named to HousingWire's HW TECH100(TM) list of the housing economy's most innovative technology companies for a second time.
 Previously recognized in 2015, ReverseVision is the only reverse mortgage loan origination software (LOS) provider to be selected for the prestigious award.

 HousingWire introduced its TECH100 program in 2014 to recognize the increasingly influential role of technology companies serving the mortgage space.
 Chosen by HousingWire's editorial staff, winners of the award must demonstrate market influence across six discrete dimensions.
 Every year has seen an increase not only in the number of companies who apply for the award, but also the breadth of their innovation.